-- 12.4.3.2.2 If the surrogate recoveries meet acceptance criteria in the re-extracted/re-analyzed sample, then the problem was within the laboratory's control. - 12.4.3.2.3 If surrogate recoveries are outside the acceptance criteria in the reanalysis, flag the sample data for the associated target compounds and submit data from both analyses.
-Distinguish between the initial analysis and the reanalysis on all data. - 12.4.4 Corrective action for internal standard compound responses and/or RTs that fail to meet the acceptance criteria (Sections 12.3.5 and 12.3.6) - 12.4.4.1 If the internal standard in a sample fails to meet the acceptance criteria, check calculations, the internal standard solution, and the instrument operation.
+- 12.4.3.2.2 If surrogate recoveries meet acceptance criteria in the reextracted/reanalyzed sample, the problem was within the laboratory's control. - 12.4.3.2.3 If surrogate recoveries are outside the acceptance criteria in the reanalysis, flag the sample data for the associated target compounds and submit data from both analyses.
+Distinguish between the initial analysis and the reanalysis on all data. - 12.4.4 Corrective action for internal standard compound responses and/or RTs that fail to meet the acceptance criteria (Sections 12.3.5 and 12.3.6) - 12.4.4.1 If the internal standards in a sample fail to meet their acceptance criteria, check calculations, internal standard solutions, and instrument operation. - 12.4.4.2 If the above actions do not correct the problem, then the problem might be due to a sample matrix effect.
+To determine if there was matrix effect, take the following corrective action steps:

-- 12.4.4.2 If the above actions do not correct the problem, then the problem might be due to a sample matrix effect.
-To determine if there was matrix effect, take the following corrective action steps: - 12.4.4.2.1 Reanalyze the sample extract.
+12.4.4.2.1 Reanalyze the sample extract.